 - Secure storage and transactions

 Starting with the last point, storage, it’s easy to see why anyone with bad intentions would want to get in.
 Like online banks and loan providers, exchanges are highly targeted by fraud criminals because they are the fastest way to access what is essentially digital cash.

 And the consequences of allowing bad users into your site, either as users or through backdoor hacking, can be disastrous.
 Just remember what bad security could do, as seen with the famous Mt.
 Gox incident, when the biggest exchange in the world at the time filed for bankruptcy after $473M worth of bitcoin was allegedly stolen by hackers.

 Cryptocurrency exchanges must be able to receive payments safely and fast, and without much support from acquirers.
 Strict rules set by MasterCard and Visa (who might rightly see cryptos as direct competitors) mean only a few acquirers can actually work with exchanges.

 In fact, the MCC (merchant classification codes) aren’t allowed by most acquirers.
 Those who still rely on them are essentially working without a safety net.
 They could lose their licenses for processing cards at any second, which doesn’t help grow a business with complete peace of mind.

-All of the above means that exchanges do not benefit from any support when criminals are involved, and the cardholders request chargebacks.
+All of the above means that exchanges do not benefit from any support when criminals are involved and the cardholders request chargebacks.
 This makes it even harder for exchanges to deal with fraudsters than traditional retailers, as they don’t have an official way to challenge the chargeback disputes.